Brazil Deploys 8,500 Armed Forces in Rio de Janeiro | The Rio Times | Brazil News

 Directing his speech to the residents of Rio de Janeiro, he justified the decree citing the severity of the public security crisis in the state.
 “The purpose of the mission is to defend the integrity of the population, preserve public order and ensure the functioning of institutions.”

-“The state will be strengthened in this partnership with the federal forces supporting our PM and our Civil Police in this confrontation.
+“The state will be strengthened in this partnership with the federal forces supporting our [police] in this confrontation.
 I am sure that with this integration we will be able to fight organized crime more strongly,” said Pezão.

 The Armed Forces are already operating in the streets and avenues of Rio’s Metropolitan Region.
 From early afternoon, Army soldiers were stationed at strategic points, supported by motorcycles, jeeps and even armored, check-points stopping suspicious cars and inspecting documents.